meehdii18/super-connect-x/README.md

-# Super Connect 4 Game
+# Super Connect X Game

 ## Game State
 The game state is represented as follows:</br>